 Yes.
 Purpose-built AI tax research tools can generate structured memos with citations to primary authority.
 The key distinction is between general AI tools (which may hallucinate citations) and specialized tools like Bizora that ground every answer in traceable, verifiable sources.

-With an AI-assisted workflow, the full process from document upload to a citation-backed draft memo takes roughly 10 to 30 minutes depending on complexity.
-The traditional manual process typically takes 4 to 10 hours.
+With an AI-assisted workflow, the full process from document upload to a citation-backed draft memo takes roughly 15 to 45 minutes depending on complexity.
+The traditional manual process typically takes four to ten hours.

 Most AI extraction tools can process W-2s, 1099 variants, K-1s, IRS Form 1040, 1120, 1065, Schedule C, brokerage statements, rental property records, and foreign account disclosures.
 Bizora accepts uploaded PDFs and document files directly.